 Using an herbal liqueur is a hip adaptation to this cherished standard.
 Just add a pinch or two of cayenne, cinnamon, and nutmeg to your favorite hot chocolate recipe, then whisk in equal parts bourbon and Fernet.
 Sprinkle a bit of cayenne on top of the foam or whipped cream and enjoy!

 The mocktail version: Is pretty much just Mexican hot chocolate, but that’s no reason not to get fancy with the execution.
-Grated spiced chocolate or chopped nuts nestled on top of whipped cream is tasty and visually appealing.
+Grated spiced chocolate or chopped nuts nestled on top of whipped cream are tasty *and* visually appealing.